What is a Protective Order?

 How Do You Get a Protective Order?

 Protective orders in Oklahoma are issued ex parte, which means only the party seeking the protective order appears in court.
 If the order is approved, the subject gets served with it.
 Then they go to court to explain why the order shouldn’t be permanent.
-The longest an order can last is five years, and their goal is going to be to reduce that.
+The longest an order can last is five years, and their goal will be to reduce that.

-The court must set a “show cause” hearing within two weeks of the protective order being issued.
+The court must set a “show cause” hearing within two weeks of issuing the protective order.
 At this hearing, the person who filed for the order must show why it should be imposed.
 This is also the subject’s first chance to get the order lifted.

 In pending divorce cases, the “show cause” hearing may be postponed so that it can be combined with the divorce proceedings.
 In that case, the subject would have to wait until the hearing to have a chance to get the order lifted.